sagemath/sage-archive-2023-02-01/src/doc/en/developer/producing_spkgs.rst

 ``./configure && make && make install``, or something else along these lines.

-Often, though, it can be more complicated.
-For example, it is often necessary to apply the patches from the ``patches`` directory.
-Also, you should first build (e.g. with ``python setup.py build``,  exiting if there is an error, before installing (e.g. with ``python setup.py install``).
+Sometimes, though, it can be more complicated.
+For example, you might need to apply the patches from the ``patches`` directory in a particular order.
+Also, you should first build (e.g. with ``python setup.py build``,  exiting if there is an error), before installing (e.g. with ``python setup.py install``).
 In this way, you would not overwrite a working older version with a non-working newer version of the spkg.